-New Initiatives
+Other Initiatives

-India Cooling Action Plan
+India Cooling Action Plan (ICAP)

-Cooling is an essential part for economic growth and development. in Article 5 countries.
-The Refrigeration and Air-conditioning sector is a major consumer of electricity.
+Cooling is an essential part for economic growth and development in Article 5 countries.
+The RAC sector is a major consumer of electricity.
 The direct and indirect emissions of the RAC Sector relate to use of refrigerants and energy consumed by the equipment.
-It is a widely known fact that about 90% of the total emissions from refrigeration and air conditioning equipment is because of energy consumption.
+It is a widely known fact that about 90% of the total emissions from RAC equipment is because of energy consumption.
 The Kigali Amendment to the Montreal Protocol, for the first time, has recognized linkages between maintaining and/or improving energy efficiency of the RAC equipment with refrigerant transition under the Montreal Protocol.

-Keeping in view that energy efficiency is a major driver for technology choice under the Kigali Amendment and considering the need for an integrated view to be taken with respect to cooling for maximization of climate benefits under the Kigali amendment, the Government of India has initiated the development of India Cooling Action Plan (ICAP), which provides a long-term perspective and guidance with respect to cooling needs.
+Keeping in view that energy efficiency is a major driver for technology choice under the Kigali Amendment and considering the need for an integrated view to be taken with respect to cooling for maximization of climate benefits under the Kigali amendment, the Government of India has initiated the development of ICAP, which provides a long-term perspective and guidance with respect to cooling needs.
 The proposed plan would integrate issues of energy efficiency, refrigerant transitions, technology choices, reduction of cooling load, focus on servicing sector, and having an innovation ecosystem for development low GWP technologies.